nrwl/nx/docs/react/guides/configuration.md

 ### Tasks Runner Options

 Tasks runners are invoked when you run `nx test`, `nx build`, `nx run-many`, `nx affected`, and so on.
 The tasks runner named "default" is used by default.
 Specify a different one by passing `--runner`.

+> A task is an invocation of a target.

 Tasks runners can accept different options.
 The following are the options supported by `"@nrwl/workspace/tasks-runners/default"` and `"@nrwl/nx-cloud"`.

 - `cacheableOperations` defines the list of targets/operations that are cached by Nx.
 - `parallel` defines the max number of targets ran in parallel (in older versions of Nx you had to pass `--parallel --maxParallel=3` instead of `--parallel=3`)
 - `captureStderr` defines whether the cache captures stderr or just stdout
 - `skipNxCache` defines whether the Nx Cache should be skipped.
 Defaults to `false`
 - `cacheDirectory` defines where the local cache is stored, which is `node_modules/.cache/nx` by default.
 - `encryptionKey` (when using `"@nrwl/nx-cloud"` only) defines an encryption key to support end-to-end encryption of your cloud cache.
 You may also provide an environment variable with the key `NX_CLOUD_ENCRYPTION_KEY` that contains an encryption key as its value.
 The Nx Cloud task runner normalizes the key length, so any length of key is acceptable.
 - `runtimeCacheInputs` defines the list of commands that are run by the runner to include into the computation hash value.
 - `selectivelyHashTsConfig` only hash the path mapping of the active project in the `tsconfig.base.json` (e.g., adding/removing projects doesn't affect the hash of existing projects).
 Defaults to `false`

 `runtimeCacheInputs` are set as follows: